dsoellinger/IBCC-Lecture-Notes/1_Preliminaries.md

 <img src="images/preliminaries/mri_example.png" width="300"/>

-__Note:__ Physical environment (temperature, scanner parameters, etc.) has a huge impact on the captured image.
-This might result in totally different images of the same person.
+__Note:__ The physical environment (temperature, scanner parameters, etc.) has a huge impact on the resulting image.
+Therefore, it can easily happen that images of the same patient captured over a certain period of time look different.

 **Computer Tomography**